TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 accuracy_level =     0                            #to avoid further Calibration in TIDL.
 advanced_options = {quantization_scale_type = 1}  #to use power of 2 quantization.
 ```

-## Post Training Calibration For Quantization (PTQ a.k.a.
-Calibration)
-**Note: this is not our recommended method in PyTorch.**<br>

-Post Training Calibration or simply Calibration is a method to reduce the accuracy loss with quantization.
-This is an approximate method and does not require ground truth or back-propagation - hence it is suitable for implementation in an Import/Calibration tool.

-For example, PTQ with Advanced Calibration can be enabled in TIDL by setting **calibrationOption = 7**.
-Please consult the TIDL documentation for further explanation fo this option.

-We have simulated PTQ with Advanced Calibration in PyTorch.
-If you are interested, you can take a look at the [documentation of Calibration here](Calibration.md).<br>

-However, in a training frame work such as PyTorch, it is possible to get better accuracy with Quantization Aware Training (QAT) and we recommend to use that (next section).

 ## Quantization Aware Training (QAT)